Terbiy/d3DonutChart/README.md

 # d3DonutChart
 Donut chart built using d3.js.
-Use complex layering animation for data update.
-More information is in [presentation](https://sway.com/ZKhkwHehtGrgODwI).
+Uses complex layering animation for data update.
+More information is in the [presentation](https://sway.com/ZKhkwHehtGrgODwI).